 - 1. Students who believe they are able to proceed with and/or complete their study programmes at an accelerated pace may submit an application requesting such to the Examination Board.
 The organisation of the study programme must be able to accommodate the short-track option. - 2.
 A request as meant in paragraph 1 is prepared in a talk between the student and intake assessor appointed by the course.
 On the basis of proof supplied by the student, it is decided from which units of study the student can be exempted, and which units of study may have to be tested in a different way than prescribed in the TER.
 This overview is added to the request to the Examination Board, which must give its approval. - 3.
-If tailored programmes are offered to students who, following an intake assessment, are able to enter the study programme via accelerated tracks, then the tailored program must be discussed between the student, Core Team and Examination Board.
+If tailored programmes are offered to students who, following an intake assessment, are able to enter the study programme via accelerated tracks, then the tailored program must be discussed between the student, Core Team and Examination Appeals Board.
+Due to the nature of the degree the core team can advise that there be no tailored programme as this goes against the vision, trajectory and purpose of the masters.

-Section 4 Facilities with reference to Study career counselling, special facilities for students with a functional disability, Top-Class athletes scheme, board memberships
+Section 4 Facilities with reference to study facilitator, special facilities for students with a functional disability, Elite athletes scheme, board memberships

-Article 9 Study Facilitator (career counselling) & Coaches
+Article 9 Study Facilitator